-Next Generation Weather Radar (NEXRAD) Stage IV hourly gridded precipitation data from NWS was obtained from USACE SAW water management.
+NEXRAD Stage IV hourly gridded precipitation data from the National Weather Service was obtained from USACE SAW water management.
 All calibration events occurred during the Fall season, which is historically when most significant tropical systems have impacted the Neuse River basin.
 The validation event occurred in the Spring season and is typical of frontal weather systems that cause major thunderstorms and associated heavy rainfall.
-Locations of streamflow gage sites used in calibration efforts are shown in Figure 25 and listed in Table 26 below.